Parametrised collision-free optimal motion planning algorithms in Euclidean spaces: Introduction and main results

-In more detail, the components of the parametrised motion planning problem via topological complexity are as follows: \begin{formulation} Ingredients in the parametrised motion planning problem via topological complexity: \begin{enumerate} \item The fibration $p:E\to B$ with fiber $X$.
-A choice of a point of the base $b\in B$ corresponds to a choice of the external conditions for the system. \item Query pairs $e=(e_1,e_2)\in E\times_B E$.
-The point $e_1{}\in E$ is designated as the initial configuration of the query.
-The point $e_2{}\in E$ is designated as the goal configuration. \end{enumerate} In the above setting, the goal is to either describe a parametrised motion planning algorithm, i.e., describe: \begin{enumerate} \item An open covering $U=\{U_1,\ldots,U_k\}$ of $E\times_B E$. \item For each $i\in\{1,\ldots,k\}$, a parametrised planner, i.e., a continuous map $s_i\colon U_i\to E^{[0,1]}_B$ satisfying for any $e=(e_1,e_2){}\in U_i$, \end{enumerate} or, else, report that such an algorithm does not exist. \end{formulation}

 Let $X$ be a connected topological manifold of dimension at least 2.
-Investigation of the problem of simultaneous collision-free motion planners for $n$ distinguishable robots, each with state space $X$, in the presence of $m$ point obstacles with unknown a priori positions, leads us to study the \textit{Fadell-Neuwirth fibration}
+Consideration of the collision-free motion planning problem for $n$ labelled robots, each with state space $X$, in the presence of $m$ obstacles with \emph{a priori} unknown positions, led Cohen, Farber and Weinberger to study the \textit{Fadell-Neuwirth fibration}

-with fiber $F(X-\{\text{ $m$ points}\},n)$, where $F(X,k)$ is the \textit{ordered configuration space} of $k$ distinct points on $X$ (see \cite{fadell1962configuration}).
+with fiber $F(X-\{\text{ $m$ points}\},n)$, where $F(Y,k)$ is the \textit{ordered configuration space} of $k$ distinct points on $Y$ (see \cite{fadell1962configuration}).
 Explicitly,